nuzulul/signalingserver.js/README.md

 ## How does it works?

-It use free public WebTorrent trackers as transport.
+It use free public WebTorrent trackers as signal transport.
+Mainly WebTorrent clients use these trackers to share files via unique identifier called info hash but signalingserver.js use that info hash feature to share signal data.
+This make it as general purpose signaling network.

 ## Ideas